-We identified 65 random cases of HER2-negative (HER2-) GC/GEJCs distributed evenly over the same time period.
-As per institutional protocol and recommended practice (5), these cases tested negative by immunohistochemistry and were never tested by fluorescence in situ hybridization.
+We identified 65 random cases of HER2-negative GC/GEJC distributed evenly over the same time period.
+As per institutional protocol and recommended practice (5), these cases tested negative by immunohistochemistry and were never tested by fluorescence in-situ hybridization.

-Patient baseline clinical characteristics including age and sex were recorded.
-The outcomes of interest were disease-related mortality and time to death (mo).
+Patient baseline clinical characteristics including age and gender were recorded.

+The outcomes of interests were disease-related mortality and time to death (months).